emaloney/CleanroomLogger/README.md

 🛑 Error messages stand out with a red stop sign — hard to miss!
 ```

-- **Rotating log files:** CleanroomLogger provides [simple file-based logging](https://rawgit.com/emaloney/CleanroomLogger/asl-free/Documentation/API/Classes/FileLogRecorder.html) support as well as [a self-pruning rotating log directory](https://rawgit.com/emaloney/CleanroomLogger/asl-free/Documentation/API/Classes/RotatingLogFileConfiguration.html) implementation.
+- **Rotating log files:** CleanroomLogger provides [simple file-based logging](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Classes/FileLogRecorder.html) support as well as [a self-pruning rotating log directory](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Classes/RotatingLogFileConfiguration.html) implementation.

 - **Super-simple execution tracing:** Developers often use logging to perform tracing.
-Rather than writing lots of different log messages to figure out what your program is doing at runtime, just sprinkle your source with `Log.debug?.trace()` and `Log.verbose?.trace()` calls, and you'll see exactly what lines your code hits, when, and on what thread:
+Rather than writing lots of different log messages to figure out what your program is doing at runtime, just sprinkle your source with `Log.debug?.trace()` and `Log.verbose?.trace()` calls, and you’ll see exactly what lines your code hits, when, and on what thread:

 ```
 2017-01-05 13:46:16.681 -05:00 | 00071095 ◾️ —> DeepLinkRouterImpl.swift:140 - followDeepLink(to:via:displayOptions:completion:)